 Find & Apply For Criminal Justice Professor Jobs In Guilford, North Carolina

 Criminal Justice Professor jobs in Guilford, North Carolina involve teaching courses, conducting research, and mentoring students in the field of criminal justice.
-Responsibilities include developing curriculum, grading assignments, and participating in departmental meetings.
-Candidates must have a master's or doctoral degree in criminal justice or a related field.
+Responsibilities include preparing lectures, grading assignments, and staying current on legal issues.
+Candidates must have a graduate degree in criminal justice or a related field.
 Below you can find different Criminal Justice Professor positions in Guilford, North Carolina.

 Jobs in Guilford